mlin/ai4sqlite3/README.md

 ### Challenging examples

-Here are a few examples where gpt-3.5-turbo usually generates erroneous answers (but we show cherry-picked ones).
+Here are a few examples where gpt-3.5-turbo usually generates erroneous answers (but we cherry-picked good ones).
+It would take a competent human analyst some time to write these queries too.

 <pre>
 > <b>Considering sales to USA customers, find the top-grossing artist in each state.</b>